 What is Leave of Absence?

-The Leave of Absence provision defines whether or not an employee earns service credit during a leave of absence (i.e. disability, workers’ compensation, FMLA).
-Regardless if service credit is allowed, leaves of absence are required to be reported to MERS with the employee’s start and end dates of leave per month along with their hourly rate.
+The Leave of Absence provision defines whether or not an employee earns service credit during a leave of absence (i.e. disability, worker’s compensation, FMLA).
+Regardless if service credit is allowed, leaves of absence are required to be reported to MERS with the employee’s start and end dates of leave per month, along with their pay rate.
 Each type of leave has subtle differences related to granting service credit, reporting wages, remitting employee and employer contributions, and using the wages as part of an employee’s final average compensation (FAC) for benefit calculation.

 What is changing?

 In your Adoption Agreement Addendum, you will specify which type(s) of leave should be granted service credit, excluding military leave.
-Military leave is governed by the Uniformed Services Employment and Reemployment Act (USERRA) and affords an employee the right to service credit for qualified military leaves of absence if the employee returns to their same employer within the timeframe allowed.
+Military leave is governed by the Uniformed Services Employment and Reemployment Act (USERRA) and affords an employee the right to vesting, eligibility, and in some cases service credit (for benefit)for qualified military leaves of absence, if the employee returns to their same employer within the required timeframe and requirements are met.
+Additional details surrounding Military leaves can be found in the DB Employer Reporting Guide.

-Regardless of whether an eligible employee is awarded service credit while on the selected type(s) of leave, this modification will have the following results:
+Regardless of whether an eligible employee is awarded service credit while on the selected type(s) of leave, the provision will have the following results:

-- MERS will skip leave months when determining the employee’s final average compensation (FAC) amount for benefit calculation.
+- MERS will skip leave months when determining the employee’s final average compensation (FAC) amount for benefit calculation (this does not affect the reporting of service credit).
 Lump sum payments issued during a leave month will not be used in the calculation of benefit.

 - Third-party wages are no longer reported for leaves of absence.